josephbae96/Modern_React_With_Redux_2020_Update/README.md

-# Udemy-React
+# Modern React with Redux [2020 Update]
-Modern React with Redux 2020 course offered by Udemy.
+Modern React with Redux [2020 Update] course taught by Stephen Grider.

 Contains multiple JavaScript projects with different applications, created by Joseph Bae as he follows the course.